jbluemink/Find-overwritten-Sitecore-resource-items/README.md

 first option too much hassle, hey this is even easier with an old fashioned sitecore zip package Download Find-overwritten-Sitecore-resource-items-{DATE}.zip  and use the sitecore package installer.
 In desktop, Development Tools, Installation Wizard

+# Tips
+When you get very quick a Message "The data for the dialog is not available.
+Either your server was restarted or the server cache was flushed.
+If this is a recurring problem, contact your system administrator." one reason could be low on memory when running Docker default container size is max 1 GB memory. add mem_limit: 4GB in the docker-compose.override.yml for the CM container.